oostvoort/forkserver/README.md

 Do this by going to Settings > Advanced > Reset Account

 ## Common issues
-NetworkError when attempting to fetch resource - This means that the dashboard is unable to connect to the gRPC server.
+### NetworkError when attempting to fetch resource

+This means that the dashboard is unable to connect to the gRPC server.
 Check if the server is properly running and note the address where it is listening.
 On the dashboard click on the gear ⚙ icon below the fox head and set the correct endpoint/chainId.

+### Failed to get EIP-1559 fees when deploying using forge script

+Updating the FORK_BLOCK_NUMBER to the latest or a relatively recent blocknumber can help

 <!-- LICENSE -->
 ## License